Ryder: History

-Leadership

-Ryder appointed John Diez to be its new executive VP and chief financial officer in May 2021, taking over from Scott Parker.
-In August 2019 Ryder named John Diez as president of its fleet business, succeeding Dennis Cooke.

 Business

 Ryder divides its business into three segments: Fleet Management Solutions, Supply Chain Solutions, and Dedicated Transportation Solutions.
-As of December 31, 2019, the total company revenue was $8.93 billion, with profits before income taxes of $42.27 million.
-The number of full-time employees, as of December 2019 was 39,900 globally, with 38,600 in North America and 1,300 in Europe.
-The company employs approximately 9,500 drivers, 6,300 technicians and have approximately 25,600 hourly employees in the U.S. About 4,300 of those are organized by labor unions.
+As of December 31, 2024, the total company revenue was $12.64 billion, with profits before income taxes of $661 million.
+The number of full-time employees, as of December 2024 was 50,700 globally, all of them in North America.
+The company employs approximately 13,400 drivers, 5,000 technicians and have approximately 34,0000 hourly employees in the U.S. About 3,800 of those are organized by labor unions.

 Fleet management

 Ryder's fleet management business is its largest business segment, accounting for 61% of the company's total revenue of $2.3 billion, or $1.4 billion for Q4 of 2019.
 This arm of the business does contract-based full-service leasing, contract maintenance, commercial rental and fleet support services.
-Under full-service leasing Ryder owns and maintains the trucks and the customer decides where they go.
-In contract maintenance Ryder just takes care of the trucks.
+Under full-service leasing Ryder owns and maintains the trucks and the customer determines the destination.
 Commercial rentals are the white Ryder trucks which the contract customers can rent on a temporary basis.
 Ryder grew its North American rental fleet to nearly 30,000 vehicles in 2010 and 2011 raising the percentage of model year 2010 or newer vehicles in the fleet to more than 40 percent.
 Support services consist of insurance, vehicle permits, and fuel.
-By the end of 2019 the company owned or leased 213,800 vehicles.

 In April 2011 Ryder bought B.I.T.
 Leasing, from Hayward, California.
 Also in 2011 it acquired the full service leasing and rental business of Carmenita Leasing, Inc., located in Santa Fe Springs, California, and the full service lease, contract maintenance, commercial rental and dedicated contract carriage business, The Scully Companies, Inc., based in Fontana, California.

-As of January 2020, Ryder was the largest truck supplier in the US, with a fleet of 2,500 based in Florida alone.

 Launched in April 2018, the company operates a peer-to-peer truck-sharing platform, COOP, that allows owners of commercial vehicles to rent unused trucks and trailers to businesses.
 The program expanded to Florida in January 2019 and further expanded in Texas in February 2020.
+COOP by Ryder expanded fleet management services and bulk rentals nationwide in 2022.

 As of December 31, 2019, Ryder owned or leased 213,800 vehicles.
-Ryder sells used trucks, with over 5,000 available for sale.
+As of January 2020, they were the largest truck supplier in the US.